darron-haworth/JsonApiCoreBooksSample/ReadMe.md

  The relationships defined between these models are such that authors may have many books, and books may have many reviews.

+ # Deployed Project

- I deployed this project to the web at a personal domain name I own, the project is available at dottlebot.com The models are exposed via the following JSONAPI REST API endpoints:
+ I deployed this project to the web at a domain I own [dottlebot.com](http://dottlebot.com) on a server 2012 R2 VM.

+ ## The models are exposed via the following JSONAPI REST API endpoints:
  * [/authors](http://dottlebot.com/authors)
  * [/books](http://dottlebot.com/books)
  * [/reviews](http://dottlebot.com/reviews)